cparedes/octopress/source/about/index.markdown

 In my off time, I play a few computer games (Civilization, Battlefield, Total War), and I also program and contribute to a few open source projects (though they're usually small patches as well as bug reports - I do what I can.)
+I read a lot of technical articles to keep myself up to date on what's going on in the community, as well as keeping myself fresh with papers on distributed computing.

 I currently live with my girlfriend, Sara.
 [She has a page hosted on redbluemagenta as well](http://sara.redbluemagenta.com), and she's probably way